elpatoenlasolas/web3-donation-widget/README.md

 ### Usage

 1. Clone or download this repository.
-2. Open `index.html` in your browser.
+2. Add the `index.html` snippet to your website.

 ## Technologies